Air Force

 Diagnostic Imaging Air Force

-An Air Force Diagnostic Imaging technician engages patients and assist with making decisions affecting their care.
+An Air Force Diagnostic Imaging technician engages patients and assists with making decisions affecting their care.

 Equipment

-These specialist will perform equipment quality checks to ensure the equipment is running effectively.
+These specialists will perform equipment quality checks to ensure the equipment is running effectively.

 The equipment that they operate can be portable or fixed.